Is Pre-training Truly Better Than Meta-Learning?: Experiments

 \section{Experiments}

-We compare the performance of a pre-trained (PT) model against a MAML model using the effect size and the decision procedure described in section \ref{methods}.
-To provide further insights, we organize our experiments results according to the formal diversity of the datasets.
-In particular, we divide the results into datasets with formally low and high diversity.
+We compare the performance of a transfer learned model against a meta learned model using the effect size and the decision procedure described in Section \ref{methods}.
+To provide further insights, we organize our experiments results according to the diversity of the datasets.
+In particular, we divide the results into datasets with low and high diversity.
 We set the division of low vs high at $0.146$ Task2Vec diversity, because that was approximately the average diversity.
-In addition, this division roughly divided the datasets in an intuitive way: most data sets that were a union of four or more data sets had a diversity higher than $0.146$, while the rest were below.
+In addition, this division roughly divided the datasets in an intuitive way: most datasets that were a union of four or more datasets had a diversity higher than $0.146$, while the rest were below.
 The only exception was Omniglot, which had a high diversity, but also contains a vast amount of visual concepts (over 1000).
-The summary of our results can be found in section \ref{experiments_summary}.
+We present our experiment details in Section \ref{exp_detail}, an overview of our results in Section \ref{experiments_summary}, and refer the reader to Sections \ref{sec:exp_details} and \ref{datasets} for detailed results and explanations of datasets.